 If you grasp the significance of this you recognize just how perverse this really is, and how it is a direct violation of what's called the Third Word.
 (Traditionally, commandment.)
+That "Word" speaks of taking/using the name of YAHWEH in a disrespectful manner (including replacing it with a false "name").

-6.5 And YAHWEH saw that abundant harm of the human being was in the land, and that every form of the contrivances of his heart was only bad all the day.
+Gen. 6:5 And YAHWEH saw that abundant harm of the human being was in the land, and that every form of the contrivances of his heart was only bad all the day.

 ra - traditionally translated as evil or wickedness, the term means "bad", in all its forms.

 It comes from a root that means to break in pieces or make something worthless - to do harm, damage.

 We need to re-think our concepts of "evil" and "wickedness".

-To help us do this the use of "harm" or "harmfulness" is useful.
+To help us do this the use of "harm" or "harmfulness" is helpful.

 We need to recognize that "evil" is actually anything that causes harm or damage to others or to YAHWEH's creation - even to His Word, His instructions to us.

-It's not just the "really terrible stuff" that fits this category.
+It's not only the "really terrible stuff" that fits this category.
 It's everything that harms another.

 What's given above, "great harm of the human being," is the literal sense of the Hebrew.
 Their thinking was so corrupted that every thought, every intent, every imagination was focused on harm to someone or some thing.

 In the next verses we see YAHWEH's reaction to this reality.

-6.6 And YAHWEH regretted that He had made the human being himself on the earth!
+Gen. 6:6 And YAHWEH regretted that He had made the human being himself upon the earth!

 And it caused pain to His own heart!